Skip To Main Content

 National Honor Society (NHS)

-The purpose of West High’s National Honor Society is to recognize academic achievement while developing characteristics essential to citizens living in a democracy.
-In addition to a student’s academic record of 3.6 grade point average (beginning in the 2024-25 academic year), these qualities include leadership skills, strong character and commitment to public service.
-In the spring of each year new members are added at a celebratory Ceremony of Induction.
-All NHS members are expected to follow the NHS honor code, the Madison Metropolitan School District Behavior Education Plan and MMSD Athletic Code.
+In the spring of each year new members are celebrated at the Induction Ceremony.
+All NHS members are expected to follow the NHS honor code, the Madison Metropolitan School District’s Behavior Education Plan (BEP) and the MMSD Athletic Code.
 Membership in the National Honor Society is NOT AUTOMATIC and is not determined by 3.5 GPA alone.

 STEP #1 Service and Activity Records